patrickwelfringer/scratch-curriculum/en-GB/Term 1/06 Desert Race/DesertRace.md

 ###Test Your Project
 __Click on the green flag.__

-When you press the start button does it countdown to the start of the race before disappearing?
+When you press the start button, does it countdown to the start of the race before disappearing?

 Save your project